opengear/oglhslack/README.md

 ```

 #### **GET**: `get()`
-Only used when the two prevous do not apply, like:
+Only used when the two previous do not apply, like:

 ```
 GET /system/webui_session_timeout HTTP/1.0